- Stafford County Public Schools

 How do I communicate with the school board about a general concern that is not a complaint?

-Board members are advised to refer issues of a general concern to the superintendent for efficient and appropriate attention to the issue.
+Board members are advised to refer general concerns to the superintendent for efficient and appropriate attention to the issue.

 Why do public school boards exist?

 The Constitution of Virginia charges school boards with the supervision of schools.
-State law and regulations of the state Board of Education also grant certain powers, duties,and responsibilities to school boards.
+State law and regulations of the Virginia board of education also grant certain powers, duties,and responsibilities to school boards.

 What do school boards do?

 School boards are a governance body that may be elected or appointed.
 In Stafford County, the board is elected and has seven members.

 School boards act as a corporate body.
 That is, only the board as a group has any powers or authority to act.
 In most instances, it takes a majority vote (four board members) for a board action to be approved.
 Individual school board members are not vested with any powers, except those assigned by the school board as a whole.

 Specific duties of the Stafford County School Board are outlined in Policy 1103 (School Board Authority, Duties, and Responsibilities)